thdaemon/pixiv-novel-saver/README.md

 macOS| Install [Homebrew](http://brew.sh/) first, and run `brew install bash curl jq`.
 You must use the new bash (may not in PATH env-var).
 Windows (64 bit)| Install [MSYS2](https://www.msys2.org/) first, and then open msys2 environment, run it in msys2-MINGW64 terminal: `pacman -S mingw-w64-x86_64-jq`.
 Cygwin may also work, but I haven't tested.

-> This tool directly saves the newline characters returned by pixiv to a file, which may be LF or CRLF, depending on the novel.
-But this tool will only use LF to store metadata.
-So Especially on Windows, I think you might also like to use the `dos2unix` and `unix2dos` tool.
-(I wi)
->
 > On Windows, 32bit msys2-MINGW32 should work but I have NOT tested it.
 And you should install packages by `pacman -S mingw-w64-i686-jq`

 ### Quick start